kot-begemot-uk/bpfnic-ng/README.md

 # build

-The use example use relies on the pybpfmap python package available at: https://github.com/kot-begemot-uk/pybpfmap
+The example relies on the pybpfmap python package available at: https://github.com/kot-begemot-uk/pybpfmap

 1. Build pybpfmap
 1. Patch a reasonably recent kernel using the export-ringbuf.patch.
+The patch is versus 6.1.32.
+It should apply to most recent kernels.
 1. Build the kernel
 1. Build the code as an out-of-tree module